This post may contain affiliate links. Please refer to my privacy policy for more information.

 Espresso powder

-- Place the granulated sugar, salt and cream of tartar in a fine mesh sieve set over a bowl.
-Sift and discard any large granules of sugar.
+- Sift together sugar, salt and cream of tartar in a fine mesh sieve set over a bowl.
+Discard any large granules of sugar left in the sieve.

-- Beat with the whisk attachment until the eggs are foamy, then whisk in the sugar, salt and cream of tartar.
+- Beat the egg whites with the whisk attachment until the eggs are foamy.

 - Whip until stiff peaks form.
 This means that the egg whites will stick straight up when you pull the whisk out of the whites.
 They will be thick and glossy.

-- Beat in 2-3 drops of the orange food color.
+- Beat in 2-3 drops of orange gel food coloring.

 - Bake for 20 minutes.
 The macs will be set, risen and have little ruffly feet around the bottom.
-Let the macs dry before removing them from the parchment.
-Fully baked, they will be easy to remove from the parchment or silicone mat.
+Let the macs cool completely before removing them from the parchment.
+Fully baked, they will be easy to remove.

-- Turn half of the macarons flat side up.
+- Turn half of the cooled macarons flat side up.

-- Place the other half of the macaron shells on top to create a sandwich.
+- Place the other half of the macaron shells on top to create a cookie sandwich.
 Press down on the cookie until the filling is *just* pushed to the edges of the cookie.
+Sprinkle the tops with a little bit of pumpkin spice.

 - Using a scale will give you the best results.
 I haven't written this recipe in cups for a good reason.
 Using a scale creates consistency, and exact measurements every time.

-- Egg whites should be beaten until stiff and glossy which means you should be able to slowly pull the beater out of the meringue and the meringue will have a stiff peak, or be stand straight up without falling over.
+- Egg whites should be beaten until stiff and glossy which means you should be able to slowly pull the beater out of the meringue and the meringue will have a stiff peak or stand straight up without falling over.

 - Finished macaron batter should flow smooth and slow off of the spatula.
 This is why we test that consistency with the figure 8 method.
 When you can make a figure 8 with the batter running off the spatula and it doesn't break, the batter is ready.